 For the Future

 The fight for environmental action and advocacy is a ceaseless one, and we are energized by new organizations and fresh voices in this community.
-If you are involved with an organization or initiative that you believe would benefit from a partnership with ReuseThisBag, please contact us by clicking here.
+If you are involved with an organization or initiative that you believe would benefit from a partnership with ReuseThisBag, please contact us.